logzio/documentation/docs/distributed-tracing/correlate-traces.md

 The enrichment process depends on the language and log type: You will have to [configure your deployment](/user-guide/distributed-tracing/deploying-components) to perform these actions _before_ the data is ingested into Logz.io, because retroactive correlation is not available.

-Contact <a class="intercom-launch" href="mailto:help@logz.io">the Support team for additional information on enriching your logs. </a>.
+Contact <a class="intercom-launch" href="mailto:help@logz.io">the Support team for additional information on enriching your logs. </a>

-### Correlating Logs and Traces
+### How to correlate Logs and Traces

 1. Once the trace ID is part of the log attributes, open the OpenSearch Dashboards left menu, and select **Stack Management**.
 2. To manage log index patterns, click **Index patterns** and go to your default index pattern settings.